ManticoreGamesInc/platform-documentation/src/tutorials/nft_cosmetics.md

 ### Fetch NFTs

 Loop through the cosmetic tokens and load each token.
 Each token is put into the `tokens` table for later use so you don't need to load them each time.
 The contract address that is passed to `GetToken` is where the tokens are stored.
-Because they are lazily minted tokens on OpenSea, the this address will be the same for others, so we need to grab the token by passing in the token id as well.
+Because they are lazy minted tokens on OpenSea, then this address will be the same for others, so we need to grab the token by passing in the token id as well.

 ```lua
 for index, row in ipairs(COSMETIC_TOKENS) do